Other common names: Pacific king oyster, Pacific rock oyster

 Pacific Oysters are a hardy species with fast growth and high reproductive rates.
 This has allowed them to establish dense populations in some areas, often displacing native intertidal species.

-Pacific Oysters are declared a Class 2 Noxious Species in all NSW waters except Port Stephens.
 Since the 1990s Pacific Oysters have been the basis of an important aquaculture industry in Port Stephens, but elsewhere in NSW they have caused significant problems for oyster farmers who culture native Sydney Rock Oysters (Saccostrea glomerata).
 As the two species live and spawn in the same locations, Pacific Oysters can settle on and (due to their faster growth rate) smother farmed Sydney Rock Oysters.

 Pacific Oysters are bivalve molluscs belonging to the family Ostreidae.
 They are native to northeast Asia (including Japan), but have been translocated and spread widely throughout many countries (including the UK, France, USA, Canada, Korea, China and New Zealand) for the purpose of aquaculture.